chipweinberger/flutter_pcm_sound/README.md

 **Note:** _once_ means once per `feed()` — every time you feed new data, it allows the plugin to trigger another low-buffer or zero event.

 > 🧠 **Why event-based feeding?** You might wonder why `flutter_pcm_sound` doesn’t just use a timer to request more samples every few milliseconds like every other audio library.
 The problem is asynchronous timing.
 Whether the timer runs on the Dart or native side, your feed callbacks get bunched up behind Dart UI work, leading to audio delays, pops, & excess work, and means it's not really a reliable "timer".
-Event-based better reflects the reality of Dart timing, and is more efficient.
+Event-based better reflects the reality of Dart timing without requiring an isolate, and is more efficient.

 > 💡 **Tip:** You can still emulate timer-style feeding by setting a very large feed threshold so that `flutter_pcm_sound` calls your feed callback regularly.
 From there, you can also optionally run a Dart-side `Timer.periodic(...)` or `Ticker` and estimate `remainingFrames`  from your last callback + the elapsed time since it fired.
+You should also consider running this in a Dart `Isolate`.

 ## One-Pedal Driving